 Q. How many bid points will I have?

-A. If you are a BBA or MBA student, you will be allotted 1000 points for Fall and Winter course bidding.
-If you are a MAcc student, you will be allotted 500 points for Fall course bidding and 1000 for Winter course bidding.
+A. If you are a BBA or MBA student, you will be allotted 1000 points for Fall and 1000 points for Winter course bidding.
+If you are a MAcc student, you will be allotted 500 points for Winter course bidding.
+If you are an MSCM student, you will be allotted 100 points for Fall course bidding.
 Points are not carried over from previous cycles.
-One MBA/MAcc bidding cycle is for the entire Fall or Winter semester (A, B, and full-semester courses, combined).
+One MBA/MAcc/MSCM bidding cycle is for the entire Fall or Winter semester (A, B, and full-semester courses, combined).